 Group advising meetings are scheduled throughout the academic year.
-Times of these meetings are available in the Division of Nursing office, (916) 278-6525 and online.
-Publications about the program are also available by mail or www.hhs.csus.edu/nrs.
+Times of these meetings and program publications are available on the Division of Nursing web site www.hhs.csus.edu/nrs.

 Professional Liability Insurance, Automobile Insurance, Transportation, Schedules and CPR Certification